weaviate/weaviate-io/developers/weaviate/more-resources/faq.md

 <details>
   <summary>Answer</summary>

-Weaviate makes use of ANN indices to serve vector searches.
+Weaviate makes use of ANN indexes to serve vector searches.
 An ANN index is an approximate nearest neighbor index.
 The "approximate" part refers to an explicit recall-query-speed tradeoff.
 This trade-off is presented in detail in the [ANN benchmarks section](/developers/weaviate/benchmarks/ann.md#results).
 For example, a 98% recall for a given set of HNSW parameters means that 2% of results will not match the true nearest neighbors.
 What build parameters lead to what recall depends on the dataset used.
 The benchmark pages shows 4 different example datasets.
 Based on the characteristic of each dataset you can pick the one closest to your production load and draw conclusions about the expected recall for the respective build and query-time parameters.

 Generally if you need a higher recall than the default parameters provide you with, you can use stronger parameters.
 This can either be done at build time (`efConstruction`, `maxConnections`) or at query time (`ef`).
 Roughly speaking, a higher `ef` value at query time means a more thorough search.
 It will have a slightly higher latency, but also lead to a slightly better recall.